ReScience-X/policies/WRITE.md

 Authors working on reproducing results from published computational work are invited to submit their work to our sister journal, [ReScience C](http://rescience.github.io).

 The aim of the review process is to provide actionable feedback to authors, and contribute to the improvement of the work, until it meets ReScience quality standards.
-We focus on quality, and reviewers are instructed not to base their evaluation on trends, on the perceived importance of the results submitted or that of the work reproduced.
+We focus on quality, and reviewers are instructed not to base their evaluation on trends, novelty, or on the perceived importance of the results submitted or that of the work reproduced.

 Authors planning a submission are strongly advised to contact the [ReScience X editorial team](http://rescience.org/x/about/editorialTeam), and to liaise with the original authors, if possible, before starting work on their project.
 We encourage collegiate and fruitful collaboration, and hope these early interactions can strengthen the proposed work.